Galvão Bueno: Career

 Bueno won a contest to become a radio sports commentator and began his career in 1974 commentating football matches and Formula 1 racing for Radio Gazeta.
 After three years, he moved to work on TV for Rede Record.
-Soon after, he moved to work for TV Bandeirantes and TV Guanabara hosting the nationwide Formula 1 racing coverage in Brazil.
+Soon after, he moved to work for TV Bandeirantes and TV Guanabara announcing the nationwide Formula 1 racing coverage in Brazil.
 In 1983, he also started announcing football matches for TV Bandeirantes and his remarkable style was quickly praised by Brazilians.
 In the same year, he covered for Globo Esporte the death of former Brazilian player Mané Garrincha at the Maracanã Stadium.
-Galvão moved to Rede Globo where he continued hosting Formula 1 and football, but in 1992 he left to become the head of the sports department at OM (now CNT).
-One year later, he moved back to Globo, where he heads the sports department and hosts Formula One races, Brazil national football team matches, key Brazilian football championship matches and top sporting events.

-Because of his long and successful career, Brazilians associate him with the many major sporting events he hosted while being the on-air announcer on TV, such as his friend Ayrton Senna's three world championships, his fatal crash during the 1994 San Marino Grand Prix and the 1994 and 2002 FIFA World Cup wins by Brazil.
-He has hosted the last eight FIFA World Cups for Rede Globo.
+Galvão moved to Rede Globo where he continued calliing Formula 1 and football, but in 1992 he left to become the head of the sports department at OM (now CNT).
+One year later, he moved back to Globo, where he heads the sports department and calls Formula One races, Brazil national football team matches, key Brazilian football championship matches and top sporting events.
+Because of his long and successful career, Brazilians associate him with the many major sporting events he called while being the on-air announcer on TV, such as his friend Ayrton Senna's three world championships, his fatal crash during the 1994 San Marino Grand Prix and the 1994 and 2002 FIFA World Cup wins by Brazil.
+He has called the last eight FIFA World Cups for Rede Globo.

 Style

 Bueno's style is flashy, pointed with superlative adjectives, and a passionate approach.
 His ardent and unilateral approach when hosting international events with the presence of a Brazilian team or Brazilian athletes has generated both sympathy and controversy.
 Critics highlight the large number of on-air mistakes committed by the host, added to a high degree of rudeness while off-camera.
 Some of his bloopers both on and off-camera have become internet phenomena in websites such as YouTube.
 In football events, he used to be usually supported by the former referees José Roberto Wright and Arnaldo Cézar Coelho, who retired from television, and is now usually supported by former footballers Walter Casagrande and Caio Ribeiro.